Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Introduction

 \section{Introduction}

-Recent advances in expressive Text-to-Speech (TTS) systems have made it possible to generate speech that is indistinguishable from natural speech.
-Text and phonetic pretraining in \cite{zhou2021enhancing, jia2021png, zhang2022mixed, li2023phoneme}, explicit acoustic features in \cite{ren2020fastspeech, liu2021delightfultts}, and implicit acoustic representation in \cite{liu2021delightfultts, ren2022prosospeech, ren2021portaspeech}, all model speech prosody implicitly and therefore cannot correct prosody and pausation errors when the model generates bad cases.
-By contrast, prosodic features such as hierarchical prosodic boundaries explicitly model speech prosody and thus offer two advantages: 1) improvement in naturalness by fine-grained prosodic information, and 2) precise control over prosody and pausation by explicit features, as demonstrated in previous works \cite{dai2022automatic, yuan2022low}.
+Recent advances in expressive Text-to-Speech (TTS) systems have made it possible to generate speech that is indistinguishable from human speech \cite{liu2021delightfultts, tan2024naturalspeech}.
+High naturalness of these systems is largely achieved by implicit modelling of prosody: 1) enriching text/phonetic representation with contextual information from text/phonetic pretraining such as \cite{tan2024naturalspeech, zhou2021enhancing, jia2021png, zhang2022mixed, li2023phoneme}; 2) self-supervised learning of prosody-related acoustic features such as pitch or other learned information from audio \cite{liu2021delightfultts, ren2020fastspeech, ren2022prosospeech, ye2023clapspeech, babianski2023granularity}; 3) enhancing model capabilities with generative modelling \cite{ren2021portaspeech, kim2021conditional}.
+However, implict modelling of prosody suffers controllability issues as it cannot correct prosody and pause errors when the model generates bad cases.

+By contrast, conditioning the speech on explicit prosodic features such as hierarchical prosodic boundaries \cite{dai2022automatic, yuan2022low}, ToBI \cite{rosenberg2010autobi, zou21_interspeech}, and contrastive focus \cite{stephenson22_interspeech, sanders2023invert} explicitly models speech prosody, and thus offer two advantages: 1) improvement in naturalness by fine-grained prosodic information, and more importantly, 2) precise control over prosody and pause as demonstrated in these previous works.
+However, human annotation of prosodic features is time-consuming, expensive, and often inconsistent \cite{dai2022automatic} and therefore calls for automatic annotation.